corda/corda-docs-portal/content/en/platform/corda/5.0-beta/corda-cli-reference/cli-commands/rpc-permission-templates.md

 ## Create RBAC Operation to Create and Assign Multiple Permissions to a Role

-A dedicated HTTP RPC call which will permit the following:
+A dedicated HTTP RPC call which permits the following:

 • Create multiple permissions
 • Assign them all to the existing roles in a single call